pencil2d/pencil2d.github.io/_posts/2017-12-01-introducing-pencil2d-0.6.md

 **Pencil2D 0.6 was released today!**

 Please download it [here](http://pencil2d.github.io/download/).
-Let’s unwrap it a little bit, and take a look at what’s inside.
+Let’s take a look at what’s inside.

 ## 0.6 is much more stable than 0.5.4